rob-blackbourn/jetblack-messagebus/documents/articles/ssl-linux.md

 ```

-The SSL configuration is under the `sslConfig` tag.
+The SSL configuration is under the `ssl` tag.
 The `certFile` property is the path to the PEM certificate file,
 and the `keyFile` the path to the key file.